Google claims its AI is becoming better at recognizing breaking news and misinformation

 In a related development, Google says it recently launched an update using BERT-based language understanding models to improve the matching between news stories and available fact checks.
 (In April 2017, Google began including publisher fact checks of public claims alongside search results.)
 According to Nayak, the systems now better understand whether a fact check claim is related to the topic of a story and surface those checks more prominently in Google News’ Full Coverage feature.

 Nayak says these efforts dovetail with Google’s work to improve the quality of search results for topics susceptible to hateful, offensive, and misleading content.
-There’s been progress on that front too, he claims, in the sense that Google’s systems can more reliably spot topic areas at risk for information.
+There has been progress on that front too, he claims, in the sense that Google’s systems can more reliably spot topic areas at risk for misinformation.

 For instance, within the panels in search results that display snippets from Wikipedia, one of the sources fueling Google’s Knowledge Graph, Nayak says its machine learning tools are now better at preventing potentially inaccurate information from appearing.
 When false info from vandalized Wikipedia pages slips through, he claims the systems can detect those cases with 99% accuracy.